 •C&ID has also not assigned any specific responsibilities to any officer/official for the supervision, review of CSR activities undertaken in the state.

 From setting up a department to look after the environmental and social duties that they owe to the state, to even submitting data reporting the annual turnover, net worth and net profit, there is gross negligence by both companies and the C&ID that is supposed to monitor and review the CSR activities supposed to be undertaken by the former.

 It must be mentioned that Sikkim has 15 industrial units with net profit above 5 cr.
 (2014-2018), all pharma companies and with the number of natural resources being used by the industries, the duties of these units is to return the favour.
 Non-compliance by these industrial units goes to suggest underlying incompetence, if not a shameful case of selective ignorance.

 Rs.
 211.57 cr. is the total sum of CSR funds from 2014-2018 that is owed by the 15 companies for assistance in developing many sectors of the society and environment, but only Rs.
 35.06 cr. has been utilized.

-In response to the CAG’s report, the C&ID has informed that details of CSR activities from these units are being collected and meetings were being conducted to discuss the need to fulfill legal responsibilities such as the CSR.
+In response to the CAG’s report, the C&ID has informed that details of CSR activities from these units are being collected and meetings were being conducted to discuss the need to fulfil legal responsibilities such as the CSR.

-It becomes easy for companies to colonize on lands while not giving much thought to what their responsibility towards the affected communities are, when the department created to look after CSR activities themselves are non functional.
+It becomes easy for companies to colonize on lands while not giving much thought to what their responsibility towards the affected communities are when the department created to look after CSR activities themselves are non-functional.

 The funds being denied to the state by these companies could go to helping children in government schools, buying medical equipment or ambulances, contributing to the protection of biodiversity or by the simple act of community service.
 There are more creative ways to utilize these funds if need be, but no action has been taken yet.